fkyprianou/deved-platform/content/blog/en/how-to-receive-an-sms-delivery-receipt-with-node-js.md

 ## Using ngrok to set up a local tunnel

+ngrok is a cross-platform application that enables developers to expose a local development server to the Internet with minimal effort.
+We'll be using it to expose our webhook (created shortly) to the public Internet.

 When a message gets delivered, the mobile phone carrier typically returns a **Delivery Receipt (DLR)** to Vonage, explaining the delivery status of your message.
 If you have set up a webhook endpoint, Vonage then forwards this delivery receipt to your endpoint.

 We need to set up ngrok to create a local tunnel so that we can run our Node.js code later.

-As a refresher, ngrok is a cross-platform application that enables developers to expose a local development server to the Internet with minimal effort.
-We'll be using it to expose our webhook to the public Internet.
 Once you have ngrok setup and are logged in (again, the free account is acceptable), then run the following command:

 ```
 ngrok http 5000